 This one’s one of those common-sense tips that unfortunately elude many people.

-Chewing can also be caused by a number of underlying medical conditions, including nutritional deficiencies, parasites, and stomach illnesses.
+Several underlying medical conditions, including nutritional deficiencies, parasites, and stomach illnesses, can also cause chewing.

-If you have a chewy puppy, have your vet examine him to make sure such possibilities are crossed off the list.
+If you have a chewy puppy, have your vet examine him to ensure such possibilities are crossed off the list.

 98. Correct Inappropriate Chewing by Scolding Firmly and Redirecting

-We’ve mentioned the harmful, often long-lasting effects of negative correction a number of times here.
+We’ve mentioned the harmful, often long-lasting effects of negative correction several times here.

 Hitting, yelling, and other harsh measures work the same way in case of excessive chewing too.